stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/Defences/index.md

 When defending in melee you can choose to use your Strength defence to block an attack rather than evading it.
 Melee attacks that deal bludgeoning damage have advantage to hit a target defending with its Strength defence.
 Melee attacks that deal slashing damage have disadvantage to hit a target defending with its Strength defence.

 > ### Blocking With An Item
 > A weapon or shield can be pushed beyond its limits, damaging it in the process.
 When you make a Strength defence check to block an attack, you may choose to brace your weapon or shield against the threat.
-The item takes the damage that the attack would deal to you (see Chapter 8) and you benefit from advantage on the Strength defence check.
+The item takes the damage that the attack would deal to you (see [Interacting With Objects](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/InteractingWithObjects/)) and you benefit from advantage on the Strength defence check.

 ## Dexterity Defence
 **Dexterity defence: 10 + Dexterity modifier**